 Our net revenues primarily consist of fees paid by registered members of our education platforms.
 Our growth in net revenues is primarily driven by the increase in our paid course enrollments.
-The number of fee-paying members increased from 49,936 as of December 31, 2014 to 1.3 million as of March 31, 2018, 2.3 million as of March 31, 2019 and 2.6 million as of September 30, 2019.
+The number of fee-paying members increased from 49,936 as of December 31, 2014 to 1.3 million as of March 31, 2018 and 2.3 million as of March 31, 2019.
 Our revenue reached \$14.9 million in fiscal year 2018 and \$24.7 million in fiscal year 2019.
-Our revenue reached \$11.1 million in six months ended September 30, 2018 and \$13.4 million in six months ended September 30, 2019.
 We believe providing an effective learning experience is critical to attract new students and increase our paid course enrollments.
 We are committed to providing high quality course offerings to our students and will continue to enhance our students' learning experience through enriching our course offerings, enhancing our brand reputation and refining our technology.
 We will continue to improve our ability to convert sales leads into paid course enrollments cost-effectively.